Born from a mission to Protect Kids Online

 Skyll was founded to close that gap.
 Our roots are in online safety, working with law enforcement, schools, and legislators to build the first interactive programs that actually prepare students for digital life.

-From there, the vision grew: if interactive fiction could teach kids to spot a scam or resist online pressure, it could also teach them to manage money, resolve conflict, and practice the life skills every student needs.
+From there, the vision grew: if interactive stories could teach students to recognize online danger, they could also teach them to manage anxiety, communicate boundaries, and make healthy choices, skills at the heart of mental health education.

 Mission